DC Court: Stop Using Garamond! | Washingtonian (DC)

-The DC Court of Appeals released a statement this week that discourages the use of the Garamond typeface in legal briefs.
+The U.S. Court of Appeals for the DC Circuit released a statement this week that discourages the use of the Garamond typeface in legal briefs.
 “The court has determined that certain typefaces, such as Century and Times New Roman, are more legible than others, particularly Garamond, which appears smaller than the other two typefaces,” it reads.
 “Today the court announces a revision to the Circuit’s Handbook of Practice and Internal Procedures to encourage the use of typefaces that are easier to read and to discourage use of Garamond.”

 Consider the gauntlet thrown down.
 The font, often described as elegant and traditional, dates back to the 16th century.
 Created by French engraver Claude Garamond, the typeface is still popular today: You can find it in Neutrogena’s logo, Harry Potter books, and the Hunger Games series.
 In 2014, one Pennsylvania student proposed the font as a cost-saving, printer-efficient typeface that could save the government some $400 million in printing costs.

-Note: Correction: A previous version of this article stated the DC Court of Appeals issued the statement.
-That was incorrect, it was the U.S. Court of Appeals for the DC Circuit.